waikato-datamining/pytorch/huggingface_transformers/4.31.0_cuda11.7_falcontune_20230618/README.md

     --target_modules='["query_key_value"]'
 ```

-The above command will download the model and use LoRA to finetune
+The above command will download the model and use LoRA to fine-tune
 the quantized model.
 The final adapters and the checkpoints will be
 saved in `falcon-7b-instruct-alpaca` and available for generation as
 follows: